odoo/documentation/content/applications/websites/livechat/responses.rst

 field, and type the message that should replace the shortcut.

 .. tip::
    Try to connect the shortcut to the topic of the substitution.
-Not only does this make it easier to use the responses, it prevents the list of responses from becoming disorganized and overwhelming.

-In the :guilabel:`Description` field, add any information that provides context for this response, such as guidelines for when it should or should not be used.

-The :guilabel:`Last Used` field keeps track of the date and time each response was most recently used.
-This field **cannot** be edited.
+The easier it is for the operators to remember, the easier it is to use the canned responses in conversations.

 Use canned responses in a live chat conversation
 ------------------------------------------------